nrwinner/technical-interview/README.md

 ## Getting Started
 #### Installing dependencies
-We use [yarn](https://classic.yarnpkg.com) when developing this project.
+I used [yarn](https://classic.yarnpkg.com) when developing this project.
 To get started, first install the project's dependencies:
 ```bash
 yarn
 ```